kedro-org/kedro/docs/source/visualisation/kedro-viz_visualisation.md

   layer: models
 ```

-Run Kedro-Viz again and observe how your visualisation has changed to include the layers:
+The visualisation now includes the layers:

 ![](../meta/images/pipeline_visualisation_with_layers.png)

-## Share a pipeline
+## Share a pipeline visualisation

-You can share a Kedro-Viz visualisation as a JSON file:
+You can share a Kedro-Viz visualisation as a JSON file from the terminal:

 ```bash
 kedro viz --save-file my_shareable_pipeline.json